ABSTRACT SUBMISSIONS ARE NO LONGER POSSIBLE.

 Teaching astronomy as its own subject in secondary schools*

-Teaching astronomy as part of physics, chemistry, geography (and others) in secondary schools – astronomy as a “gateway science”*
+Teaching astronomy as part of other subjects in secondary schools – astronomy as a “gateway science”*

 Students in a changing climate: how can astronomy help?*